What is the Association Cup?

 In order to be accepted for Association Cup teams must complete an online application.
 Event registration can be accessed by selecting the cup to which the team is applying from the “Select a Tournament” drop down menu on the team’s account page.
 Entry fees can be paid online with a credit card or e-check during the application process or sent via check/money order.
-The team roster, adds, transfers, releases and continuity of 9 players from league play will be automatically tracked and verified through the Affinity System.
+The team roster, adds, transfers, releases and continuity of 9 players from league play will be automatically tracked and verified through the Bonzi System.
 The deadline to file an application for Association Cup is 5 PM February 1st for all teams.
 Any applications completed after the deadline will be directed to the Reserve Pool and will be placed in the Cup on a space available basis.
 Reserve Pool applicants are not guaranteed a spot in the competition.

 What is the roster submittal requirement?

 The official team rosters must be approved in the Cal North registration database by the team’s Registrar.
-Teams that will be playing in an official, recognized 2016-2017 Cal North winter or spring playing league in order to fulfill their playing league requirement for Association Cup also MUST have a valid Cal North team roster authorized by their Registrar in the Cal North Data Management System by the application deadline.
+Teams that will be playing in an official, recognized 2017-2018 Cal North winter or spring playing league in order to fulfill their playing league requirement for Association Cup also must have a valid Cal North team roster authorized by their Registrar in the Cal North Data Management System by the application deadline.
 If the team does not already have a roster that has been approved by the registrar they should email their League registrar or District Registrar for specific timelines and deadlines that must be met in order to obtain an approved roster by the applicable Association Cup application deadline.

 Can I make changes to my roster before attending Association Cup?